Features

 Class-Community Partnership Explores Roots of Community Violence

-Taught by Dr. Tariq Khan (History) in spring 2022, the humanities research lab course HIST 386 cultivated collaborations between students and the community that led to a student-created website exploring the rise of gun violence in Champaign-Urbana.
+The humanities research lab course HIST 386 cultivated collaborations that led to a student-created website exploring the rise of gun violence in Champaign-Urbana.

 Intern Spotlight: Sarah Boghossian